RishabhMishra76/Price-alert-for-amazon-using-scrapping/README.md

 ## smtplib:
 <p>The smtplib module defines an SMTP client session object that can be used to send mail to any Internet machine with an SMTP or ESMTP listener daemon.</p>

+## How to setup smtp session and send mail?

+- Enable use of less secure apps from your google account https://myaccount.google.com/lesssecureapps
+- Enable two step authentication in your google account https://www.google.com/landing/2step/
+- Get the google password for the smtp session (google search google app password -> first link).